Ron Marshall (politician): Career

 Marshall served in the United States Army from 1982-1996.
 He has since owned and operated small businesses in Victor, Montana.
 Marshall is the vice president of the Montana Smoke Free Association and vice-chair for public relations the Ravalli County, Montana, Republican Central Committee.
 Marshall was elected to the Montana House of Representatives in November 2020 and assumed office on January 4, 2021, succeeding Nancy Ballance.

+Marshall resigned on March 3, 2025, citing opposition to corruption and lobbyist dominance.